Harun8/Harun8/README.md

 -->
 # 👋 Hi, I'm Harun Abdi

-I'm a passionate **full-stack developer** with a background in software engineering and nearly two years of hands-on experience working on impactful and scalable software projects.
+I'm a passionate **full-stack developer** with a background in software engineering and 2 years of hands-on experience working on impactful and scalable software projects.
 I’m driven by curiosity and always eager to explore new technologies and solve meaningful problems.

 ---